robskillington/NScribely/README.md

 NScribely
 =========

-A scribe producer compatible with scribely
+A scribe client that is a producer for use with scribely